Ha0Tang/SelectionGAN/README.md

 Use `--how_many` to specify the maximum number of images to generate.
 By default, it loads the latest checkpoint.
 It can be changed using `--which_epoch`.

+We also provide image IDs used in our paper [here](https://github.com/Ha0Tang/SelectionGAN/blob/master/scripts/Image_ids.txt) for further qualitative comparsion.

 ## Code Structure

 - `train.py`, `test.py`: the entry point for training and testing.